DSchroer/DPrez/README.md

 Then open the generated html file in your browser.

+### Sections

+If you want to add a multi part slide, you can use the `<!-- hide -->` comment to add a second stage to a given slide.

 ### Themes

 When generating the presentation it is possible to specify the theme.
 Theme files have options to configure your presentation and are assumed to be json files.